itseez3d/metaperson/docs/leap.md

 &nbsp;

 Leap has two essential components that combine to bring innovative animation technology to life.
 The first component is a mobile app that captures detailed and expressive facial animation.
 This app allows users to record and process facial movements efficiently.
-The second component is a game engine plugin that takes this rich facial animation data and seamlessly converts it into the animation format suitable for the target platform.
-An Unreal Engine plugin is available now, and a Unity plugin will be released soon.
+The second component includes game engine plugins that take this rich facial animation data and seamlessly convert it into an animation format suitable for the target platform.

 ## Leap iOS application for dataset capture